-You can collect rainwater in Ohio legally, even if this rainwater harvesting is going to be used for drinking water.
+You can collect rainwater in Ohio legally, according to Ohio criminal laws, even if this rainwater harvesting is going to be used for drinking water.
 Rainwater collecting has been an odd source of debate for years.
 There are a couple of reasons that states typically give to limit the collection of rainwater.
 In some areas, doing this can not only be illegal but also a health risk.
 The fact that rainwater that gets collected can become a health risk is one of the reasons why it's prohibited.

 Why is Rainwater Collection Illegal in Some Areas?